Bacon-Wrapped Dates with Brie and Balsamic Honey

 This post may contain affiliate links.
 Please read our disclosure policy.

-bacon wrapped dates on a sheet pan with thyme sprigs
+overhead image of bacon wrapped dates on a sheet pan with thyme sprigs

 The first time I had bacon-wrapped dates was many years ago at my favorite Kansas City tapas restaurant.
 I thought they were just about the most delicious and sophisticated thing I had ever eaten.
 Fast forward years later to my life as a professional cook and recipe developer, and I was thrilled to discover that those seemingly fancy bites are actually one of the easiest appetizers to make.